kitihounel/tips/js/jest.md

 #### IMPORTANT

 According to the author of NestJs, using absolute imports with `src` included is not recommended and is considered a bad practice.
-But it can be helpful to use them in leagcy projets with a lot messy code and long relative imports.
+But it can be helpful to use them in leagcy projets with a lot of messy code and long relative imports.

+## Select tests to run

+Sometimes, you may want to run specific tests inside a file or folder.

+This [article](https://www.browserstack.com/guide/jest-run-specific-tests) presents some tips to achieve that.